’13 Reasons Why’ Debut Was Followed By National Teen Suicide Spike, Study Says

 — The New York Times (@nytimes) April 30, 2019

-“The results of this study should raise awareness that young people are particularly vulnerable to the media,” Lisa Horowitz, Ph.D., M.P.H., a clinical scientist in the NIMH Intramural Research Program and the author of the study, said in a statement released by NIH.
+“The results of this study should raise awareness that young people are particularly vulnerable to the media,” Dr. Lisa Horowitz — a clinical scientist, and the author of the study — said in a statement.
 “All disciplines, including the media, need to take good care to be constructive and thoughtful about topics that intersect with public health crises.”

 The study does not recommend any type of government censorship of entertainment.
-But it does suggest creators follow a series of guidelines, including avoiding depicting the actual method of suicide used, as well as conveying the clear message that help is available for those in need.
+However, it does suggest that creators follow a series of guidelines.
+Said guidelines urge against depicting the actual method of suicide used by fictional characters, and also encourage the inclusion of clear messaging indicating that help is available for those in need.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.